 When electromagnetic disturbances in Earth’s atmosphere start causing problems, the cause is traced to an anomaly in the planet’s core.
 Fortunately the technology required to tunnel to the core and sort things out is already well in development.
-A crack team of experts is assembled to pilot a tunnelling machine deep underground to launch nuclear warheads into the core and save the world.
+A crack team of experts is assembled to pilot a tunneling machine deep underground to launch nuclear warheads into said core and save the world.

 Filming a mission through molten metal presents a bigger challenge than space or water, and it’s a challenge to which this film’s makers are not equal.
 They rely completely on dated CGI to show the exterior of the phallic ship penetrating the layers of magma.
 It’s a difficult thing to realise on film, and it basically just means the exterior shots are an orangey yellow, with some swirly patterns that don’t really look like anything.